evancohen/docs.smart-mirror.io/docs/installation.md

 # Installation

+**This instructions are specific to the Raspberry Pi 2 and 3**

-In order to get started I suggest a clean install of Raspbian.
+To get started I suggest a clean install of Raspbian.
 You can snag a fresh copy of Jessie (recommended, it's the future) or Wheezy from the [Raspbian Download Page](https://www.raspberrypi.org/downloads/raspbian/).

 You'll also need to install Node (v4.0.0+) which now comes bundled with npm.
 ```